kabanero-io/guides/templates/template/template.md

 ```

 * **permalink**
-   * The naming convention for `permalink` is `/guide/` followed by the GitHub repository name (do not include `guide-`)
+   * The naming convention for `permalink` is `/guides/` followed by the same name of the directory you created (your guides name)
-      * For example, the appropriate `permalink` for https://github.com/kabanero-io/guide-appsody-get-started/ would be `/guides/appsody-get-started/`
+      * For example, the appropriate `permalink` for a guide in the directory `draft/appsody-get-started` would be `/guides/appsody-get-started/`
-      * This eliminates guide URL conflicts for guides as GitHub won't allow two repositories with the same name.

 * **page-layout / layout**
    * The layout for the content of the guide. `guide` is the normal layout.
    * To use a layout that includes a code column on the side, use `guide-multipane` (supported only with AsciiDoc).